twitter/twemoji/README.md

 By default, the `options.size` parameter will be the string `"36x36"` and the `variant` will be an optional `\uFE0F` char that is usually ignored by default.
 If your assets include or distinguish between `\u2764\uFE0F` and `\u2764`, you might want to use such a variable.

 _string parsing + callback returning_ `falsy`

-If the callback returns "falsy values" such `null`, `undefined`, `0`, `false`, or an empty string, nothing will change for that specific emoji.
+If the callback returns "falsy values" such as `null`, `undefined`, `0`, `false`, or an empty string, nothing will change for that specific emoji.
 ```js
 var i = 0;
 twemoji.parse(